thriftrw/thriftrw-node/README.md

 ## Non filesystem and asynchronous source loading

 You can use the alternative asynchronous constructor `Thrift.load()` to load sources from a custom asynchronous function.
 The function provided will be passed file names and must call the callback function with the source associated with the file name.
-The callback function provided as third argument to `Thrift.load` will be called when the model is fully loaded or an error occured.
+The callback function provided as second argument to `Thrift.load` will be called when the model is fully loaded or an error occured.
 This way, you can fetch thrift sources from a server for example.
 Here is an example:

 ```javascript
 var request = require('request')